scaires/handsolo/Rules/Rules.md

 * Wealth: Count total credits.
 * Reknown: Count the number of friendly starports.
 * Multiply wealth times reknown as your final score.
+* Your rank corresponds to your final score.

 ### Rank